Los AngelesSolar Incentives 2026: Rebates, Tax Credits & Net Metering

 LADWP Net Metering in Los Angeles

-LADWP credits excess solar generation from Los Angeles homes under California's net metering rules, at roughly ~70–90% of retail of the retail rate.
+LADWP credits excess solar generation from Los Angeles homes under California's modified net metering (~70–90% of retail).
 A right-sized system can bring net annual electricity costs close to zero.
 See full California net metering rules →

 How Much Do Solar Panels Cost in Los Angeles?